Are My Child’s Tantrums Normal? - Learn from a Hopebridge BCBA

 Find Answers: ‘Are my kids’ tantrums typical for someone their age?’

 In general, temper tantrums are not a cause for concern.
 Every child tantrums.
-Severe tantrums can cause moms and dads to question their parenting techniques, though they may be a sign of behavioral challenges or disorders, such as autism.
+Severe tantrums can cause caregivers to question their parenting techniques, but should not, as they may be a sign of behavioral challenges or disorders, such as autism.

 The answers are not clear-cut, but parents can monitor duration, frequency, triggers and the level of aggression to learn more.
 Here are a few guidelines parents can use to distinguish between regular outbursts and those that may warrant more serious interventions.